Vaddo/languanizr.js/README.md

             language reload in the localstorage.

 - `attrScan`: Define here what attributes should be searching for placeholders.
-              By Default the script searching the html text and the attributes `["alt", "value", "title"]` for placeholders.
+              By default the script searching the HTML text and the attributes `["alt", "value", "title"]` for placeholders.

 ## Roadmap